 Especially when building a local following is more accessible than you’d think.

-And sometimes, that’s all you need to get a weekend business off the ground.
+And sometimes, that’s all you need.

 Sure, not all the lessons learned were ‘right,’ but they were good enough to get these business owners started.